MiaoshiqiLiu/My_personal_site/content/home/experience.md

   description = """
   Association Between Exposure to Air Pollution and Mortality Regarding Certain Diseases in China

-  * Performed Literature Review on spatial temporal data and longitudinal analysis
+  * Performed Literature Review on spatial-temporal data and longitudinal analysis
   * Attended seminars to discuss environmental data from China Environmental Protection Administration

 """
 [[experience]]